 The Total Cost of Forming and Maintaining a Business in Illinois

 In addition to the costs of a business formation service or hiring an attorney (which are optional, as we’ve discussed), there are quite a few other required and optional expenses when forming and maintaining an Illinois business.
 You cannot form an LLC in Illinois without filing the Articles of Organization, or the document that officially registers your business within the state.
-Illinois charges a $150 filing fee.
+Illinois charges a $150 filing fee for paper forms or $250 for expedited paper forms and online submissions.
 But if you intend to file as a corporation instead, you will need to file the Articles of Incorporation.
-This document has the same filing fee.
+This document has the same filing fees.

 No matter what entity type you form, your business will need to file the Annual Report each year.
 This is a simple filing, but it keeps the state up-to-date about certain vital but basic information about your business, like your address and registered agent.
 This filing will cost you $75 annually.